 Interest on a mortgage or other loan you take in relation to property letting is an allowable deduction for tax purposes and interest may sometimes be deductible on loans secured on other assets, if the purpose related to your letting business.
 This includes the interest on any loan up to the value of the property when it was first let, if higher than the original cost.

-However, from April 2017 the rate of tax relief on mortgage interest relief for residential will be limited to the 20 per cent basic rate of income tax, with the new arrangement phased in over four years.
+However, from April 2017 the rate of tax relief on mortgage interest relief for residential has been limited to the 20 per cent basic rate of income tax, with the new arrangement phased in over four years.